LineChan/lem_in/README.md

 		{
 			if (i != END_REF)
 			{
-				/* If it isn't the ##end room, move the room from the anthill to the shortest path list */
+				/* If it isn't the ##end room, it is moved from the anthill's list to the shortest path's list */
 				ft_lst_moveto_next(ft_find_room_with_ref(&ANTHILL, i), &PATH(SHORTEST_PATH.prev));
 				j = 0;
 				/* Removing the room from matrix by setting the value to 0 */